What does Ashton mean?

 Ashton reached its apex rank of #76 in the U.S. in 2004, and is at #141 presently.
 (2015 U.S. SSA Records)

-Shown below is a comparison of the popularity of the boy name Ashton and associated names.
-The only other popular alternative form of Ashton (#143 from current records) listed in the Top 1000 is Ashley.
+Which version is better?with its variant forms and related boy names.
+Popular alternative forms of Ashton (#141 from current records) listed in the Top 2000 are Ash (#1614 from current records), Ashby, Ashley, Ashtin and Aston (#1089).
 Other variants, like Ashly, are seldom used.
-Adoption of these relations of Ashton was more pronounced among parents 34 years ago (average #474) and is almost as conventional today (#571, ▼18.5%), but with the form Ashley becoming less trendy.
-Ashton is the most contemporarily stylish name for newborns among these.
+Usage of these relations of Ashton was more pronounced among parents 11 years ago (average #1446) and is somewhat less today (#1474, ▼39.6%), with the form Ashley becoming less trendy.